theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/request-review.md

 title: Request Review
 nav_order: 1
 description: >-
-    Allow a contributor to decide whether to **Flag For Review** their contribution to request that it is reviewed by another contributor.
-problem: >-
     Contributors do not feel confident about submitting changes.
 context: >-
     Your project does not require Mandatory Review, but contributors might welcome the option to have their contributions seen by a more experienced participant.
+solution: >-
+    Allow a contributor to decide whether to **Flag For Review** their contribution to request that it is reviewed by another contributor.
 examples:

 ---